wooheemusic/closed-component-strategy/README.md

 * All *view* components should be *closed*.
 * All *page* components should be *closed*.

-# samples of a major component
+# Samples of a major component
 ```
 class Sample extends PureComponent {
     …